 Negative thoughts are extremely potent.
 In my opinion, they are even more deadly than arsenic in their ability to disable and disarm and kill us.
-It is extremely crucial that you stop negative thoughts in their tracks as soon as possible.
+You must stop negative thoughts in their tracks as soon as possible.
 I mean that.

 I have this thing where I used to use a rubber band or elastic tied around my wrist, to stop myself from thinking negative thoughts instantly.

 But now, I just replace it with a positive thought.
 Instead of following the negative thought on its destructive path, I bring in my secret weapon, Gratitude.
 I start thinking about all of the many things I am grateful for, instead of my negative thought.

 I’m so happy I am alive.
 I am so happy I am so creative, and I have time to focus on my creativity… And so on.

 This way the negative thought does not have time or space to take root in your mind, and it cannot have any effect on you at all!